Home/Legumes/Red Kidney Bean

 Instructions

 1. 1.
-In a bowl, mash the cooked red kidney beans and mix in oats, onion, garlic, cumin, soy sauce, salt, and pepper.
+In a bowl, mash the red kidney beans with a fork until mostly smooth.

-2. 2.
-Form the mixture into patties and cook on a skillet over medium heat until golden brown on both sides.
+3. 3.
+Form the mixture into patties and cook in a skillet with olive oil over medium heat until golden brown on both sides.

 Ingredients